Haaland fires Man City to opening win at Wolves

 The French international took just another eight minutes to make his mark by picking out the bottom corner from outside the box.

-Tougher tests of this new-look City are around the corner with Tottenham Hotspur, Brighton and Hove Albion, Arsenal and United in their next four league games.
+Tougher tests of this new-look City are around the corner with Tottenham, Brighton, Arsenal and Manchester United in their next four league games.

 But the convincing nature of victory was more like the City of old, which will strike fear into their title rivals.